 Accordingly, our view is that tokens issued by investment funds would not fall within the definition of “equity interests” in the MFA by virtue of them not being shares, trust units or partnership interests.
 However, those STOs which are structured as tokenized funds should take specific legal advice in connection with their structure and, crucially, the rights attaching to the tokens as we expect regulatory changes to be announced by the Cayman Islands Monetary Authority (“CIMA”) imminently.
 We do not currently know what these changes will be but we would expect the definition of “equity interests” in the MFA to be extended to cover cryptographic tokens.
 Should that occur, tokenized funds which offer token holders the right to redeem would likely require registration with CIMA under the MFA and would need to also comply with the various requirements associated with such registration (including the requirement that each investor have a minimum subscription amount of US$100,000).
 We have several recommended solutions to address this until we have some specific legislation or guidance from CIMA.

 The Hon.
 Alden McLaughlin, Premier of the Cayman Islands, told delegates at the 2018 Cayman Alternative Investment Summit: “the attributes that have made the Cayman Islands so attractive to the financial services sector – and the alternative investment space in particular – over the years will also ensure its relevance to the burgeoning financial technology space”.
 This further supports the view that the Cayman Islands Government intends to make the Cayman Islands the jurisdiction of choice for this new market.

 How can we help?

-We have seen a significant increase in activity in the cryptocurrency and ICO sectors and are well placed to provide advice on a prospective ICO and the launch of funds in this sector.
+We have seen a significant increase in activity in the cryptocurrency and STO sectors and are well placed to provide advice on a prospective STO and the launch of funds in this sector.